 It may seem that a customer service resume is straightforward.
 While this job isn’t as hard as some IT positions, getting hired is not easy.

 The sheer volume of resumes HRs are looking through means you have fewer chances of filling an open position.
-Here’s what you have to include in your resume to make these chances higher.
+Here’s what you have to include in your customer service CV to make these chances higher.

 1. Communication skills